UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 In this slide you can see how the different parts of the output from `git status` corresponds to the JupyterLab side panel.

 An advantage of using this command if you are working in the terminal is that it gives you information on which commands to use to continue your workflow.
-For example, for files that are under the `Changes not staged for commit` area,it is suggesred to use the command `git add <file>` to include them into the staging area.
+For example, for files that are under the `Changes not staged for commit` area, it is suggesred to use the command `git add <file>` to include them into the staging area.

 ```
 Changes not staged for commit: